Khrystarlite/Poppy_Right_Arm_Creature/doc/software.md

 ## Matlab Control

-With the python server we can do different applications, for example we use matlab to calculate the inverse kinematics, we use the calcule of this [link](https://forum.poppy-project.org/t/cinematique-inverse-bras-de-poppy/1306)
+With the python server we can do different applications, for example we used matlab to calculate the inverse kinematics to control the arm, for do it, we use the calcule of this [link](https://forum.poppy-project.org/t/cinematique-inverse-bras-de-poppy/1306)

 * In construccion ... *